repojun/AeroCord/README.md

 # CURRENTLY BEING REBUILT⚠️
 ## Discords new module updates have caused this theme to not work anymore, this is an currently in an ALPHA build.
 You will see MANY issues!
 # AeroCord Theme
 A very clean looking, messily coded Discord Theme.
-Currently in beta, feel free to test!
+Currently in alpha, feel free to test!

 ## 🔧 Simple Installation: